MayurTA/VSD-IAT_workshop/README.md

  <img src="https://github.com/MayurTA/VSD-IAT_workshop/blob/main/D1_images/Screenshot_2021-01-27_214454.png" width="60%">

  The image shown is of a typical chip
-- The brown border is called __DIE__.
-It is like the container of the chip.
+- The outermost white border is called __DIE__.
+Silicon wafers are divided into Dies and each such die can be an independant chip.
-- The blue are is __PADS__.
-It contains _pins_ which the chip uses to communicate with the external world.
+- The blue segments just within the die border are called __PADS__.
+They contains _pins_ which the chip uses to communicate with the external world.
 - The central black region is the __CORE__.
 Core is the main part of the chip.
 It contains different functional blocks that handle all the processes the chip is designed to perform.
 - __IP__ is _Intellectual Property_.
 It refers to the funcational blocks desinged for a specific purpose.
-- __Foundry__ is the factory like place who provide all the files and data needed to design a chip and even tape it out.
+- __Foundry__ is a semiconductor fabrication plant where devices such as integrated circuits are manufactured.
+They provide all the necessary files required to design an IC which can be taped out in their plant.
+- __PDK__ - Process Design Kit.
+It is a collection of files used to model a fabrication process for the EDA tools used to design an IC.
+It contains process design rules, device models, standard cell libraries, I/O libraries etc.
+- __RTL__ - Registre Transfer Level.
+It is a gate level netlist corresponding the logical functionality of the design.
+It is defined using Hardware Description Languages(HDL) auch as verilog and vHDL.

+### RTL to GDSII flow
+- __SYNTHESIS__ - Converts RTL to a circuit consisting of components from a Standard Cell Library(SCL).
+Standard Cell Library is a collection of cells of certain functionality like AND gate, Or gate, etc. with a fixed height and variable width( which is an integer multiple of discrete units called Site Widths).
+- __FLOOR AND POWER PLANNING__ -
 ## DAY 2 : Floorplan and introduction to Library Cells
 ### FLOORPLANNING
 #### 1. Defining width and height of Core and Die